 Another way to enhance smartphone photography is to shoot photos with cameras with built-in Wi-Fi technology.
 This allows for quick transfer of images directly to your phone.
 All three of the main cameras I use are Wi-Fi enabled and have definitely helped me step up my Instagram game.
 These cameras are the Canon 6D DSLR, Sony a6300 mirrorless camera, and Olympus Tough TG-4 waterproof point and shoot camera.

-6. Above all, use Instagram as you would any other social network
+6. Above all, use Instagram often.

 Quick tip: It can be a pain to browse and comment on Instagram using your cell phone, so one of the easiest ways to manage your account on your desktop is to use Iconosquare.
-It’s a web-based tool, meaning it’s not available as an app, but it’s a great platform for quickly engaging with and managing Instagram content en masse, and it provides analytics too so you can see how your posts are performing.
+It’s a web-based tool, meaning it’s not available as an app, but it’s a great platform for quickly engaging with and managing content en masse, and it provides analytics too so you can see how your posts are performing.

 Over To You

 Do you have any tips or tricks for growing your Instagram account?
 Let me know in the comments below!
+Also, feel free to connect with me on Instagram if we aren’t already!